 From 2017 onwards, WfW has been collaborating with the Maupto City Council and Water & Sanitation for the Urban Poor (WSUP) with the vision to improve the water, sanitation and hygiene situation in 101 public primary schools in Maputo.

-So far WfW implemented comprehensive measures at three primary schools in structurally neglected areas in Maputo.
-A collaboration with the fourth school – Inhaca Nkalane – has started in the end of 2021.
+So far WfW implemented comprehensive measures at four primary schools in structurally neglected areas in Maputo.
+A collaboration with two schools in Katembe, a fast-growing suburb of Maputo, has started in 2023.

 over 37,000 people benefit from hygiene improvement activities